pbatley822/webpage/README.md

 It includes some basic information about me and my projects from Cogswell.

-To view as a webpage: Download and extract the webpage folder.
-Open index.html in your preferred broswer; The geolacation page may not function properly if geolocation is turned off in your browser.
+To view as a webpage: Please navigate to pbatley.ddns.net to view this webpage on my home built server.